 Description of the tool

-While there is a need in almost every Canadian municipality to adapt to changing climatic conditions, there is a lack of necessary expertise within municipalities for implementing current research related to the impact of climatic change on IDF curves (Sandink et al, 2016).
-Thus, one of the primary aims of the tool is to standardize the IDF update process and make the results of current research on climate change impacts on IDF curves accessible to everyone (Simonovic et al, 2016).
+While there is a need in almost every Canadian municipality to adapt to changing climatic conditions, there is a lack of necessary expertise within municipalities for implementing current research related to the impact of climatic change on IDF curves (Sandink et al., 2016).
+Thus, one of the primary aims of the tool is to standardize the IDF update process and make the results of current research on climate change impacts on IDF curves accessible to everyone (Simonovic et al., 2016; Sandink et al., 2016 ;Schardong et al., 2020).
 The developers and supporting agencies believe that a freely available, computerized IDF update tool will aid in the selection of effective climate change adaptation options at the local level, advancing the decision-making capabilities of municipalities, watershed management authorities and other key stakeholders.
-The tool also provides a direct link between Canadian municipalities and the research community, creating opportunities for further research and innovation.
+The tool also directly links Canadian municipalities and the research community, creating opportunities for further research and innovation.

 The IDF_CC tool is designed as a simple and generic decision support system to generate local IDF curve information that accounts for the possible impacts of climate change.
 It applies a user-friendly GIS interface and provides precipitation accumulation depths for a variety of return periods (2, 5, 10, 25, 50 and 100 years) and durations (5, 10, 15 and 30 minutes and 1, 2, 6, 12 and 24 hours), and allows users to generate IDF curve information based on historical data, as well as future climate conditions that can inform infrastructure decisions.

-The IDF_CC tool stores data associated with 700 Environment and Climate Change Canada operated rain stations from across Canada.
-Roughly 500 of these stations have 10 years of data – the minimum time series used by Environment Canada to develop IDF curves for a specific location.
-Users can also create and share their own rain station information.
-Version 3 of the tool uses version 2.30 of the Environment Canada IDF dataset, released on 21/Dec/2014 (Environment and Climate Change Canada, 2017).
+The IDF_CC tool stores data associated with 896 Environment and Climate Change Canada-operated rain stations across Canada (ECCC, 2023).
+Roughly 700 of these stations have 10 years of data – the minimum time series used by Environment Canada to develop IDF curves for a specific location.
+Users can also create and share information about their own rain station.
+Version 8.0 of the tool uses version 3.30 of the Environment Canada IDF dataset, released in October 2023 (Environment and Climate Change Canada, 2022).
+This dataset is available through the Gauged locations module and is accessible from the main menu of the tool.

 References:

-The authors would like to acknowledge financial support by the Canadian Water Network Project under the Evolving Opportunities for Knowledge Application Grant to the third author for the initial phase of the project, and the Institute for Catastrophic Loss Reduction for continuous support of this project.
+We would like to acknowledge financial support by the Canadian Water Network Project under the Evolving Opportunities for Knowledge Application Grant to Prof. S.P.
+Simonovic for the initial phase of the project, and the Institute for Catastrophic Loss Reduction for continuous support of this project.

 Andre Schardong, Western University